-Discover the Trail Blazed Through the Endless Mountains During the Anti-slavery Movement – A Story Celebrating the March Towards Freedom for EVERYONE
+Discover the Trail Blazed Through the Endless Mountains During the Anti-Slavery Movement – A Story Celebrating the March Towards Freedom

-The work of the Center for Anti-Slavery Studies (CASS) is focused on sharing the historical records and stories focused on the 19th Century activities of the Anti-Slavery Movement as it transpired in Pennsylvania’s Northeast.
+The work of the Center for Anti-Slavery Studies (CASS) is focused on sharing the historical records and stories focused on the nineteenth-century activities of the Anti-Slavery Movement as it transpired in Pennsylvania’s Northeast.
 Built and curated on historic research, preservation, and awareness through public programming, CASS ‘s mission is to share this history as the story continues today in the quest for human rights for all peoples.
-Open by appointment; featuring exhibits and lectures on history of NEPA, this organization tells the stories that were not covered in most of our general history classes.
+Featuring exhibits and lectures on the history of NEPA, this organization tells the stories that were not covered in most of our general history classes.
+Open by appointment.

 Promoting Historical Research